Abdul Samad Khan: Early life

-He selected trustee of the Old Party in Aligarh in 1909.
-He was nominated leading member of the Zamindars of the Province of Agra in 1917, the Chairman of Aligarh District Munincipal Board and a Special Magistrate with 2nd class powers in Tehsil Koil, Aligarh He was also one of the trustees of Muhammadan Anglo-Oriental College of Aligarh.
+He was selected as trustee of the Old Party in Aligarh in 1909.
+He was nominated leading member of the Zamindars of the Province of Agra in 1917, the Chairman of Aligarh District Munincipal Board and a Special Magistrate with 2nd class powers in Tehsil Koil, Aligarh.
+He was also one of the trustees of Muhammadan Anglo-Oriental College of Aligarh.

-The Nawab had one son as Nawab Abdul Sami Khan and 3 daughters.
+The Nawab had one son, Nawab Abdul Sami Khan, and 3 daughters.
 He gave his daughters in marriage to his nephew Muhammad Ahmad Said Khan Chhatari and thus he is the ancestor of future Nawabs of Chhatari also.